verl-project/verl-hardware-plugin/docs/user_guide_enflame/install_guidance.md

 ## 1. Pull the Base Image

-Please contact Cambricon engineer to get the cambricon_release docker images.
+Please contact enflame engineer to get the release docker images.

 Start a container (example):